cityofaustin/homelessness-dashboard/README.md

 #### I need to change which visualizations are on the page.

 The top rail components are written in the html directly.
-The sections of each are noted with code comments, and in general the content should be able to be easily updated without having to touch the html structure or class names.
+The sections of each are noted with code comments ([here](https://github.com/cityofaustin/homelessness-dashboard/blob/09ba7ef44398a5c643158e00b2ac5eeac29aed63/index.html#L158) is an example), and in general the content should be able to be easily updated without having to touch the html structure or class names.

 For the sections and layers, you can easily update which ones are fetched up updating the 'url' entry for each layer in `assets/vizList.js`